 If you use any products that contain any of these ingredients, then it can result in skin purging.

-Skin purging can last from 3 days to 6 weeks.
+When experiencing skin purging it can last from 3 days to 6 weeks.
 However, the length of time that skin purging lasts is not exact, mainly because everyone’s skin is different.

 Most people will find that it will last around two weeks before it clears up.
 Some of this will also depend on the type of skin you have.
 If you aren’t sure what your skin type is, there are guides online that can help.